joshatron/CSCI-441-Labs/README.md

     git remote -v

-You should see two entries for your BitBucket repository, one (fetch) and one (push).
+You should see two entries for your Bitbucket repository, one (fetch) and one (push).
 When you use `git push` or `git pull`, by default you'll push or pull to/from that url.
 We want to add another entry that we can explicitly pull from to merge in assignments as I add them.
 To do that, run the following: